All Episodes

 Right.

-My mom is ninety-four.
+My mom is 94.

-She doesn't drive, she doesn't have to buy automobile insurance.
+She doesn't have to buy automobile insurance.

 Right.

-Now, in a matter of the uh court decision, if the president goes ahead and starts enforcing the health insurance law, I believe he would be in contempt of court.
+Now, in a matter of the court decision, if the president goes ahead and starts enforcing the health insurance law, I believe he would be in contempt of court.

 No question about it.

-If that was a Supreme Court, a federal court decision, I think that uh it would be incumbent upon the U.S. Marshals, which are the enforcement arm of the U.S. courts, to arrest the president.
+If that was a Supreme Court, a federal court decision, I think that it would be incumbent upon the U.S. Marshals, which are the enforcement arm of the U.S. courts, to arrest the president.

 Hold him in for contempt of court.